Poisson splitting by factors: Proof of Proposition Proof of Proposition 8

-\begin{proof} Write $\pi^\gamma_i:=e^{-\gamma} \gamma^i/i!$ for the Poisson probability mass function.
-We must find an appropriate joint mass function for $X$ and $Y$, i.e., an element $Q$ of the vector space $\R^{\N^2}$ with all components non-negative and satisfying
+\end{lemma} \begin{pf} Write $\pi^\gamma_i:=e^{-\gamma} \gamma^i/i!$ for the Poisson probability mass function.
+We must find an appropriate joint mass function for $X$ and $Y$, that is, an element $Q$ of the vector space $\R^{\N^2}$ with all components nonnegative and satisfying

 and